Ayrnen/Ethereum-Hourly-GWEI-Prices/README.md

 ### Basic Analysis.py <br/>
 Simple visualizations and analysis using matplotlib, numpy, and pandas.

-### Exploratory Analysis.rmd <br/>
+### Exploratory Analysis <br/>
-RMD file witH intermediate visualizations and data analysis using ggplot, dplyr, tidyverse, ggpubr.
+RMD/PDF file with intermediate visualizations and data analysis using ggplot, dplyr, tidyverse, ggpubr.